Blood in Dog Urine: 6 Common Causes

 Bleeding Disorders

-A less common, but possible, cause of blood in dog urine is a bleeding disorder.
-Bleeding disorders can be inherited or can be acquired secondary to other conditions.
-One example of an acquired bleeding disorder is bleeding that occurs due to rodenticide toxicity, which can result in blood in the urine.
+A less common cause of dogs urinating blood is a bleeding disorder.
+Bleeding disorders can be inherited or acquired secondary to other conditions.
+One example is bleeding that occurs due to rodenticide toxicity, which can result in blood in the urine.
 Typically, blood in the urine is not the first or only symptom of a bleeding disorder.
 Other symptoms may include pale gums, weakness, bruising, bleeding from the nose, coughing, or exercise intolerance.

 Other Symptoms to Watch For

 Any time you see blood in your dog’s urine, it warrants a trip to the veterinarian.
-Be sure to note any other symptoms your dog may be experiencing, such as straining to urinate, painful urination, frequent urination, accidents in the house, or any other changes in health or behavior.
-Make sure to tell your veterinarian about these symptoms at your visit, as they can help your veterinarian diagnose the cause of your dog’s changes in urination.
+Be sure to note any other symptoms your dog may be experiencing as well.
+Tell your veterinarian about these symptoms at your visit, as they can help your veterinarian diagnose the cause of your dog’s changes in urination.

 Your veterinarian will likely also ask you about any changes in your dog’s eating and drinking habits, energy level, and defecation habits.
 This history is an important part of your pet’s medical workup, so be sure to give your veterinarian as much detail as you can.